 She continued to live at 349 Commonwealth during the 1899-1900 winter season, after which she traveled to Europe to study and paint.
 After returning to the United States, she lived in Baltimore and summered in Gloucester.
 She continued to own 349 Commonwealth and lease it to others.

-By the 1900-1901 winter season, 349 Commonwealth was the home of Lydia Bowman (Baker) Edwards Taft, the widow of John Hughes Edwards and of Orray Augustus Taft, Jr. She had lived at 341 Marlborough during the previous season.
+By the 1900-1901 winter season, 349 Commonwealth was the home of Lydia Bowman (Baker) Edwards Taft, the widow of John Hughes Edwards and of Orray Augustus Taft, Jr. She had lived at 341 Marlborough earlier in 1900.
 She also maintained a home in Milton.
 She had moved from 349 Commonwealth by the 1901-1902 winter season.

 During the 1901-1902 season, 349 Commonwealth was the home of William Aloney Rust and his wife, Dora (Drummond) Rust.
 They previously had lived at 190 Commonwealth.

 William Rust was a retired lumber manufacturer and banker from Eau Claire, Wisconsin, where he also had served as a State Senator in the late 1880s.

 By the 1902-1903 season, the Rusts had moved to 154 Bay State Road, where they were living at the time of William Rust’s death in March of 1903.

 During the 1902-1903 winter season, 349 Commonwealth was the home of William Morgan Butler and his wife, Minnie Ford (Norton) Butler.
 They previously had lived at the Hotel Touraine (southeast corner of Boylston and Tremont).

 William Morgan Butler was a lawyer.
 He retired from legal practice in 1912 and became a cotton manufacturer.
 In 1924, he served as Chairman of the Republican National Committee, and in November of that year, was appointed to the US Senate to fill the vacancy left by the death of Henry Cabot Lodge.
 He lost his bid for election to the office in 1926, and lost a second attempt for election to the US Senate in 1930.

 During the 1903-1904 winter season, 349 Commonwealth was the home of Henrietta Clementine (Bright) Inches, the widow of cotton broker John Chester Inches.
 In 1902, she had lived at The Empire at 333 Commonwealth.
 By the 1904-1905 season, she had moved to 166 Marlborough.